woojunshim/TRIAGE/python/README.md

 # TRIAGE
 Transcriptional Regulatory Inference Analysis from Gene Expression (TRIAGE)

-TRIAGE is a method that converts any expression readouts of genes (e.g. RNA-seq quantification, CAGE-seq or H3K36me3 tag density) to a new metric called the discordance score.
-In essense, the method introduces gene-specific weights to prioritize genes with cell-type specific regulatory function.
-It's fast and readily scalable to large datasets including multiple single-cell transcriptomes.
-Current implementation is available as a Python script (version 2.7).

-To run the script, first the source code and data file need to be downloaded.
-You can easily do this by cloning the git repository (git clone https://github.com/woojunshim/TRIAGE.git)

-disc.py is the main script to run the analysis and repressive_hg19.txt is the repressive tendency score (RTS) table.
-These files must be included in the same directory.
+disc.py is the main script to run the analysis and human_rts.txt is the human repressive tendency score (RTS) table.
+These files must be located in the same directory.

+First the script reads input expression data in the text file format (tab-delimited).
+Input file is a matrix that defines expression values of genes across samples where rows are genes and columns are samples.
+See 'example_input.txt' for an acceptable input matrix format.

+The repressive tendency score (RTS) file (e.g. human_rts.txt) must be in the same directory where the script is run.
+You can use an alternative RTS file (e.g. mouse_rts_mapped.txt for mouse genes) if you like.
+Note that the mouse RTS values were obtained by directly mapping genes between human and mouse data.
+The mouse data currently only covers protein-coding genes.

+Parameters
+  -i input file name (required)
+  -o output file name (required)
+  -p pseudo-count to be added to the input data, default = 1 -l natural log-transformation of the input data, default = True

-To run the analysis, simply type, python disc.py -i (your input file) -o (output file), under the terminal.
+  E.g. >>> python disc.py -i example_input.txt -o output_file.txt

 If any issues are found, please contact to w.shim@uq.edu.au